Harvest Now, Decrypt Later

 A reflective adult may hear it as the movement from personal hurt toward divine centering.

-A devotee may hear in Dhruva something else again: the transformation of ambition into presence.
+A devotee may hear something else again: the transformation of ambition into presence.

-At each stage, the same story gives different access.
+At each stage, the same story grants different access.

 Why?